SiliconLabsSoftware/third_party_hw_drivers_extension/app/documentation/example/adafruit_touchscreen_tsc2007/README.md

 **Note:**

-- Make sure that the SDK extension is already installed.
-If not, please follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).
+- Make sure that the **Third Party Hardware Drivers** extension is installed.
+If not, follow [this documentation](https://github.com/SiliconLabs/third_party_hw_drivers_extension/blob/master/README.md#how-to-add-to-simplicity-studio-ide).

 - SDK Extension must be enabled for the project to install **TSC2007 - Resistive Touch Screen Controller (Adafruit)** component.